8 Workplace Safety Tips for Employees to be Aware of

 - The most common age group to sustain work-related injuries are those under the age of 25

 At OAH, our medical providers and physical/occupational therapists are trained to provide exceptional quality treatment for work-related injuries ranging from basic sprains/strains, all the way to injuries requiring surgical intervention and rehabilitation.

 “Utilizing our research-based model, our therapists will examine each patient and communicate with our on-site medical team in order to develop a customized treatment program that focuses on pain modulation, symptom management/reduction, and restoration of function with a focus on safe return to work activities, ” said Julia Vlassov, DPT, Site Supervisor.

 What are Best Practices for Employee Safety?

-- Unsafe work conditions should be reported immediately – If any worker notices an area of the workplace that may be hazardous for them or others, this should be reported immediately.
+- Report unsafe work conditions immediately – If any worker notices an area of the workplace that may be hazardous for them or others, this should be reported immediately.
 After manager examination, the equipment and/or area should be blocked off until repairs are made and cleared for safe use.

-- Wearing appropriate attire for specific job sites – Adhering to proper dress codes may be important at work sites that have potentially hazardous equipment and may require additional barriers to prevent serious injury.
+- Wear appropriate attire for the job site – Adhering to proper dress codes may be important at work sites that have potentially hazardous equipment and may require additional barriers to prevent serious injury.

-- Staying hydrated – Particularly in outdoor environments, ensuring appropriate hydration can prevent heat and cold-related injuries that can lead to feelings of lightheadedness and lack of focus.
+- Stay hydrated – Particularly in outdoor environments, ensuring appropriate hydration can prevent heat and cold-related injuries that can lead to feelings of lightheadedness and lack of focus.